Sascha Riether: 1. FC Köln

 It was confirmed on 8 July 2011 that Riether was transferred to Bundesliga rivals 1.
 FC Köln for €2.8 million.

 Ahead of the 2011–12 season, Manager Ståle Solbakken wanted Riether to be captain, but he declined the offer, leading Pedro Geromel to be appointed instead.
 Nevertheless, Riether was given a vice–captain role instead.
 He made his debut for the club, starting the whole game in the defensive midfield position, in a 3–0 against his former club, Wolfsburg in the opening game of the season.
 Since making his debut for 1.
 FC Köln, Riether quickly established himself in the midfield position, where he usually next to Martin Lanig and Adam Matuszczyk.
 In the absence of captain Geromel, Riether captained the side for the first time on 25 September 2011, in a 2–0 win over 1899 Hoffenheim.
 He went on captain for the next five matches before Geromel return.
-It wasn't until on 25 February 2012 when Riether captained the side once again, in a 2–0 loss against Bayer Leverkusen.
+On 25 February 2012, Riether captained the side once again, in a 2–0 loss against Bayer Leverkusen.
 A month later on 25 March 2012 against Borussia Dortmund, he made his 200th Bundesliga appearances, as they went on to lose 6–1.
 However, towards the end of the season, the club was eventually relegated to the 2.
 Bundesliga.
 Despite suffering setback during the 2011–12 season, Riether finished his first season, making 35 appearances (33 out of which were league fixtures) in all competitions.

 At the end of the 2011–12 season, Riether's future at 1.
 FC Köln became increasingly uncertain after he was advised to find a new club.
 As a result, Riether was linked a move away from 1.
 FC Köln, with clubs from abroad and his native clubs, both VfB Stuttgart and SC Freiburg, were among interested.